shakson1/dogoctl/README.md

 4. Each field shows helpful hints when focused
 5. Press `Enter` on the last field to create the droplet
 6. Press `Esc` to cancel

+## 🔌 SSH Connection

+### Connecting to a Droplet

+1. Select a droplet from the list using `↑/↓` arrow keys
+2. Press `s` to SSH into the selected droplet
+3. The TUI will exit and open an SSH session to the droplet's IP address
+4. When you exit the SSH session (type `exit` or press `Ctrl+D`), you'll return to your shell

+### Requirements

+- The droplet must be in `active` status
+- The droplet must have an IPv4 address assigned
+- SSH must be configured on your system (the `ssh` command must be available)
+- Your SSH keys must be set up for the droplet (either via DigitalOcean's key management or manually)

+### Troubleshooting SSH

+- **"droplet has no IP address"**: The droplet may still be provisioning.
+Wait a few moments and refresh (`r`)
+- **"droplet is not active"**: The droplet must be running.
+Check the status in the TUI
+- **"SSH connection failed"**:
+  - Verify your SSH keys are added to the droplet
+  - Check that the droplet's firewall allows SSH (port 22)
+  - Ensure your local SSH configuration is correct
+  - Try connecting manually: `ssh root@<droplet-ip>`

 ## ☸️ Managing Kubernetes Clusters